Projects

 Resilient Healthcare in Times of Multiple Crises: Connecting Germany and Japan [RE-CARE]

-In response to escalating global crises, discussions in Germany and Japan are increasingly turning toward the potential of health technologies to enhance societal resilience, particularly within healthcare systems.
-Key technologies of interest include AI, sensor-based media, robotics, and telemedicine.
-These innovations are being evaluated within scientific frameworks such as “Resilient Health Care” and are backed by political initiatives like “GEMEINSAM DIGITAL” (Germany) and “Society 5.0” (Japan).
-However, a significant gap exists in cross-cultural exchange that addresses the sociocultural embedding of crises and technologies, integrating insights from diverse fields such as sociology, cultural studies, sports science, philosophy, ethics, and medicine.
+In response to escalating global crises, discussions in Germany and Japan are increasingly focusing on how technologies can enhance societal resilience, particularly in healthcare systems.
+Key technologies under consideration include AI, sensor-based media, robotics, and telemedicine.
+These innovations are being examined within scientific frameworks such as “Resilient Health Care” and are supported by political initiatives like “GEMEINSAM DIGITAL” (Germany) and “Society 5.0” (Japan).

-1) Investigating the role of society and culture in shaping crisis responses;
+1.Investigating the role of society and culture in shaping crisis responses;

-2) Clarifying the potential of health technologies in fields such as elderly care, sports, and public health;
+2.Clarifying the potential of technologies in areas such as elderly care, sports, and public health;

-3) Laying a foundation for future German-Japanese collaborative research.
+3.Laying the groundwork for future German-Japanese collaborative research.

 Project duration: Since 06/2024